40 Things Turning 35 in 2020

 While 1984 was iconic, 1985 was an even bigger year for pop culture.
 When we think of a song or a movie that exemplifies "the '80s," it’s very likely from 1985.
 If you made a mix tape of '80s songs, it would have a ton of stuff from 1985 (“Summer of ’69,” anybody?
 “Voices Carry,” perhaps?
 “Everybody Wants To Rule The World"?
-Anything on Tom Waits's Rain Dogs?
 Or how about Tom Petty’s “Don’t Come Around Here No More"?)

 1. Back to the Future

-The highest-grossing film of 1985 featured Michael J. Fox as a teenager traveling ... wait for it ...
-30 years back in time.
-Now that it's 30 years later, the film holds up, though doing the math makes us feel extremely old (today's 1985 is as distant in the past as 1985's 1955).
+The highest-grossing movie of 1985 featured Michael J. Fox as a teenager traveling 30 years back in time.
+It's 35 years later, but Back to the Future still holds up—though doing the math makes us feel extremely old (today's 1985 is more distant in the past as 1985's 1955).

 2. New Coke